AVIATION Management

 Why should I choose this course?

-• WORK PLACEMENT (MSc only) – Boost your industry experience before you graduate by undertaking an optional six-month placement
+• WORK PLACEMENT (MSc only) – Boost your industry experience with a three-month or six-month placement on successful completion of the taught part of the course

 • SPECIALISE YOUR STUDIES – Choose from a wide range of optional modules to tailor your learning in line with your interests and career aspirations